carlnorwood12/OrganicME/README.md

 no css framework first actual website.

 weird behavior on phones will improve and learn from my mistakes

+basically everything done independently thinking so obviously ran into a lot of issues which helped me and I now am better than before.